 For centuries, humans have used games and play as a means of helping others understanding a variety of topics.
 In the Middle Ages, the game of chess was used to teach noblemen the strategies of war.
 However, it was not until the mid-twentieth century that the public began to make the connection between play and learning.

-Last week, we held an exciting and informative online class, expertly and passionately presented by Carol Moritz, the Director of NY Preschool and generously sponsored by the NY Kids Club, to discuss the importance of play inside – and outside – the classroom.
+We held an exciting and informative online class, expertly and passionately presented by Carol Moritz, the Director of NY Preschool and generously sponsored by the NY Kids Club, to discuss the importance of play inside – and outside – the classroom.

 In case you missed it, you’ll find a link to the recorded class HERE.

 Carol discussed the history of play and how it is – and is not – new to the classroom, as well as what types of play are important to different areas of development – specifically social, emotional, cognitive and physical development.
 The class also touched on the link between motor skills and cognition.